anatoliishmidt/dagster_project/README.md

 Terraform - Infrastructure as a code is inportant part of managing infrastructure.
 I use this method to automate all processes.

 ArgoCD - GitOps approach to manage kubernetes deployments and applications as a code and store it in git.
 I use this method to automate all processes.
 Also it is easy to manage versions of helm chart.
 This allows us to use all benefits of GitOps methodology.
 > Short remark - in current process we dont have build step (build application or docker image), but we can do it using Argo workflows or any other ci tool (jenkins, github actions etc).
-So in this case our flow will look like: Argo workflows - builds and puhs to git our code/applications, argoCD - deploys and manages k8s things.
+So in this case our flow will look like: Argo workflows - builds and puhs to git our code/applications and docker images to the registry, argoCD - deploys and manages k8s things.
 Of course using webhooks and automate all jobs.

 Helm - helps us to manage Kubernetes applications (from the requirements of the task).